How to Form an LLC: Everything You Need to Know

 Overall, Delaware is considered a business-friendly state that gives both stability but also will adapt based on new circumstances, without however causing chaos to current companies.
 Also because of the number of cases that go through Delaware’s court system and Delaware’s very sophisticatedly-developed legal precedent on businesses, the result of disputes is very predictable.

 If you need help with forming a limited liability company in Delaware or elsewhere, you can post your legal need to UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.